shivani-CI/My-Planner---To-Do/README.md

   #### Colour Scheme

-  The color scheme for this application has been thoughtfully designed with a focus on creating a calming and inviting user experience.
+  The colour scheme for this application has been thoughtfully designed with a focus on creating a calming and inviting user experience.
 The palette primarily features a blend of aqua green and aqua blue tones, chosen for their soothing and tranquil properties.
 These colors evoke a sense of calm and clarity, making the interface both aesthetically pleasing and easy on the eyes during extended use.

   The aqua green provides a refreshing and natural feel, reminiscent of serene waters, while the aqua blue adds a touch of coolness and depth.
 Together, they create a balanced and harmonious environment that promotes relaxation and focus.